gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Merge requests

 We welcome merge requests with fixes and improvements to GitLab code, tests, and/or documentation.
-The features we would really like a merge request for are listed with the [status 'accepting merge requests' on our feedback forum](http://feedback.gitlab.com/forums/176466-general/status/796455) but other improvements are also welcome.
+The features we would really like a merge request for are listed with the [status 'accepting merge requests' on our feature request forum](http://feedback.gitlab.com/forums/176466-general/status/796455) but other improvements are also welcome.
 If you want to add a new feature that is not marked it is best to first create a feedback issue (if there isn't one already) and leave a comment asking for it to be marked accepting merge requests.
 Please include screenshots or wireframes if the feature will also change the UI.

 ### Merge request guidelines